kailash-manasarovar/statement/docs/timeline/2021/december.md

-## Denia
+## Dénia

 - I had planned a trip to Egypt in December but my flat got bedbugs
-- Instead I changed all my plans and spent most of December in Denia
+- Instead I changed all my plans and spent most of December in Dénia
 - I stayed at two hotels and logged into their networks
 - I did a lot of apartment searches
 - On December 8th, a very significant day for me spiritually, an apartment came up for rent which was perfect, too good to be true even